Su-Kam Power Systems factory campus at its peak — the company at the centre of the question: what happened to Su-Kam

 ₹150 crore that never came, and the people who left

 Su-Kam had invested heavily in state government solar projects.
-The chronicle records them with pride, and rightly so — rural electrification in UP, grid-feed installations in the Northeast, defence and institutional projects across the country.
+The legacy records them with pride, and rightly so — rural electrification in UP, grid-feed installations in the Northeast, defence and institutional projects across the country.
 It was nation-building work, and Su-Kam delivered it.
 What the government side did not deliver, on time or sometimes at all, was payment.
-By the middle of the decade, stuck receivables from state projects had swelled past ₹150 crore.
+Stuck receivables from state projects had swelled past ₹150 crore.

 For a mid-sized manufacturer, ₹150 crore of frozen receivables is not an accounting footnote.
 It is the working capital for every battery, every PCB, every dealer shipment of the next several quarters.
 The company had done the work, booked the costs, and was now financing state governments interest-free while servicing its own bank debt.
-This — more than any single decision anyone made — is where the financial struggle began compounding.
+It was real pressure — and still, through those years, manufacturing scaled, products shipped, and the brand held.
+The structural break that ended the company arrived in 2018, not here.

 And the people inside could read the instruments.
-Between 2012 and 2015, some of the company’s most important senior people left and joined other companies — carrying two decades of Su-Kam’s institutional knowledge to competitors.
+Some of the company’s most important senior people left and joined other companies — carrying two decades of Su-Kam’s institutional knowledge to competitors.
 Who could blame them?
 Authority inside the company had fractured into competing centres; the founder who had built the place no longer had a free hand in it, answerable at once to a hostile boardroom and to a personal conflict that had followed him into the office.
 Talented people do not wait around to find out who wins a war like that.

 Su-Kam employees cheering a cycle race at the factory campus